|Home > General facts about budgies > Keeping budgies with other birds|

-Beside the above named parakeets, you can also keep rosellas (platycercus) or bourke's parrot (Neopsephotus bourkii) in one aviary together with your budgies.
+Beside the above named parakeets, you can also keep rosellas (Platycercus), bourke's parrot (Neopsephotus bourkii) or birds belonging to the genus Psephotus in one aviary together with your budgies.
 But please bear in mind that they will only live peacefully together if the aviary is large enough - what means it has to be really large!
 Rosellas are bigger than budgies.
 Therefore it is very important to plan enough room as a refuge for the weaker species in case of a fight.
 Well known members of the colourful rosella family are: adelaide rosella (P. adelaidae), pale-headed rosella (P. adscitus), crimson rosella (P. elegans), eastern rosella (P. eximius, see photo in this paragraph), yellow rosella (P. flaveolus) and western rosella (P. icterotis).
 But please keep in mind that there still is a risk even if you provide enough space for your birds.
 Sometimes, Rosellas tend to become aggressive even though there is room enough for them and the budgies.
 The photo below shows a budgie who has been attacked by a Rosella.
 The upper beak was torn off and the budgie suffered from severe injuries.
 There was no way to save his life, the bird has been put to sleep.
 A staff member of the vet took the photo just before the budgie was euthanized.

 As I know from by my own experience, the everyday life of barred parakeets (linnies) and budgies is full of harmony, they get along with each other very well.
 Since a while, a little flock of barred parakeets shares the bird room with my budgies.
 The origin of this species is in Central and South America.
 Linnies are nearly as tall as budgies and they generally behave very calm and friendly.
 The photo on the right shows Merlin, my male barred parakeet, his wife Bianca and their friend Max.